Pensioner Mortgages For 60, 65, 70, Or 80-Year-Olds

 Do banks in the UK give mortgages to pensioners?

-Many banks in the UK are now offering mortgages to pensioners, including over 70 mortgages.
-Pensioners can take advantage of competitive rates and flexible repayment options, depending on their loan type.
+Many banks in the UK are now offering mortgages for pensioners, including over 70 mortgages.
+Depending on their loan type, pensioners can take advantage of competitive rates and flexible repayment options.

-Potential borrowers need to consider their circumstances to ensure they are getting the right mortgage.
+Potential borrowers must consider their circumstances to ensure they get the right mortgage.

 What is the maximum age for a Santander mortgage in the UK?